CPE Scan

 Registering CPE

 CPE can be registered from Server > Software > Add CPE.
+Currently, there are six ways to register CPE.

 image